 With nearly 10 miles of trails, Shoal Creek Greenbelt is a great spot to take your furry friend!
 Enjoy the shade trees, greenery, and escape from the hustle and bustle of the city.

 Walnut Creek Metropolitan Park is 294-acres of fun!
 This park has everything from sport facilities to playgrounds and a pool.
 With more than 11 miles of trails running along the creek, you can explore all day.

 Ready for an Off-Leash Adventure?

 Looking for more off-leash areas in the Austin area?
-Check out our Parks for Pups page!
+Check out our Parks for Pups page or this map!
 Learn more about the rules and regulations of off-leash areas on the Austin Parks and Recreation Department’s website.